aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/presentation-content/manage-ole/_index.md

     System::SharedPtr<OleObjectFrame> ole;

-    // Traversing all shapes for Ole frame for (auto shape : IterateOver(slide->get_Shapes()))
+    // Traverses all shapes for Ole frame for (auto shape : IterateOver(slide->get_Shapes()))
     {
         if (System::ObjectExt::Is<OleObjectFrame>(shape))